 Knowledge of his flight was gleamed from a coded Japanese message sent on April 13, 1943 which American intelligence intercepted and had broken their Naval code.
 Decoded, the message outlined Yamamoto's itinerary and timetable.
 According to the intercept, Yamamoto would depart "RR" Rabaul at 0600 in a medium attack plane [G4M1 Betty] and land at "RXZ" Ballale Airfield at 0800.
 Then, proceed by subchaser to Shortland at 0840, then depart at 0945 aboard the same subchaser and return to Ballale at 1030, then depart at 1100 aboard G4M1 Betty and arrive at Buin Airfield (Kahili) at 1110.
 Finally at 1400 depart "RXP" Buin Airfield (Kahili) by G4M1 Betty and arrive back at Rabaul at 1540.
 All the times were in the Tokyo timezone used by the Imperial Japanese Navy.

 A secret plan was made to to intercept his flight and shoot down Yamamoto's bomber.
-Eighteen P-38 Lightings from the 347th and 18th FG would fly the longest intercept mission of World War II, flying 435 miles over the sea, by land based aircraft.
+Eighteen P-38 Lightings from the 347th Fighter Group and 18th Fighter Group would fly the longest intercept mission of by land based aircraft during World War II, flying 435 miles over the open sea.

-Meanwhile, American P-38 Lightnings of the 339th Fighter Squadron had taken off from Fighter 2 (Kukum) on Guadalcanal.
-Flying with auxiliary fuel tanks for the six hundred mile round trip flight.
+Meanwhile, American P-38 Lightnings of the 339th Fighter Squadron took off from Fighter 2 (Kukum) on Guadalcanal.
+Flying with auxiliary fuel tanks for a six hundred mile round trip flight.
 They spotted the Japanese formation south of Empress Augusta Bay on Bougainville, and the P-38s spilt up to engage the escorting Zeros while the attack group engaged the two bombers.

 Roughly a mile away, the P-38s were spotted by the Japanese formation and Yamamoto's bomber dove to low altitude, and was followed by the other bomber, as a defensive maneuver.